Interim Dean of Extended Education: J. Kevin Taylor

 Corporate and Organizational Training

 Extended Education will customize training to meet the specific needs of a business, corporation, or organization.
 This process starts with a needs assessment and continues through design, implementation and evaluation.
-Past clients include PG&E, the State of California, and the CA Forest Service.
+Past clients include PG&E, the State of California, and the U.S. Forest Service.

 How to Read Course Descriptions